pkiel/notebook/_posts/2022-08-02-ulink2022GrowthAnalysis.md

     treatment.

 2. SI-A and AC-2 had the highest average calcification rates and there was no significant difference between these two genotypes.
+However, when you look at the effect of treatment within these genotypes, there is significant differences between them.

 3. When looking at just controls, the only significant different genotype is Cheetos-B. Thus, there is a difference in sensitivity to